CloudChi/FX-Framework/Summaries_Goals.md

 ## FX Framework System Design

-- The FX Framework is a group of FileMaker files that have a backbone of:
+- The FX Framework is a system of FileMaker practices and structures that provide stable functionality for devlopers to leverage.
+Modules have a backbone of:
-  - Functional script organization
+  - Functional script organization and naming
   - Extensive libraries of code
   - Complimentary Custom Functions

 ### Script Organization
-- The Framework script organization uses a specific Script folder/subfolder structure.
+- The Framework script organization uses a specific script folder/subfolder structure.
   - Each Framework folder, called a Module, handles a specific group of tasks.
     - For example, the Layouts Module handles anything related to Layout navigation
   - Certain Modules can be found in almost every file
-    - Like the Layout Module for example
+    - Like the Triggers Module for example
 - Scripts within the Framework have a 3-letter prefix which determines **how** they should be called
   - Excluding scripts in ScriptMenu module which are user-facing
-- Script stack will pass parameters down and results or errors up using a consistent JSONObject structure
+- Script stack will pass parameters down and results or errors up using consistent JSON structures
 -  Any top level script initiated by a user (Button, Trigger, Script Menu scripts) will all display the error to the user.

 ### Libraries of code